openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @endsphinxtabset

-OpenVINO™ Runtime API 2.0 fills inputs as `I64` precision (aligned with the original model):
+API 2.0 fills inputs with data of the `I64` precision (aligned with the original model):

 @sphinxtabset